Skip to contents

 }

-# Example of exporting annotations
+# Example of how you might export annotations

 # export_to_csv(project, "project_annotations.csv")